Alternatives to vital records are crucial for genealogy research. Learn how to find birth, marriage and death record substitutes for your ancestors.

 What alternatives to vital records should a genealogy researcher search to find the birth, marriage and death information on an ancestor?

-8 Alternatives to Vital Records
+8 Alternatives to Birth, Marriage and Death Records for Genealogy

-Vital records are relatively modern records when searching for your ancestors.
+Birth, marriage and death certificates are relatively modern records when searching for your ancestors.
 Your research does not have to go far back in time to pre-date the use of these formal records, but you DO have options!

 Alternatives to vital records exist and you may be surprised by the number of sources you can search for the information.
 Let’s take a look!